rgerkin/mathiasverraes.github.com/_posts/2013-10-26-pre-merge-code-reviews.markdown

 ## Pitfalls and anti-patterns

+- **Merge Buddies**<br>
 As soon as you impose rules, you'll find people who try to game the system.
-Here are some patterns I identified.

-- **Merge Buddies**<br>
-Sometimes two team members consistently merge each others pull requests, without actually looking at them.
+Sometimes two team members consistently merge each other's pull requests, without actually looking at them.
 "I'll merge yours if you merge mine."
 They appear to conform to the rules, but of course it's just a variation on their old habit of pushing to master.
 Catch this early.
 Gatekeeper can be a good remedy.